aloktp/Sell-Properties-Faster/README.md

-# Eleven Labs Outbound Caller
+# Real Estate AI Agent for Outbound Call

 This project demonstrates the integration of **Eleven Labs Conversational AI** with **Twilio** to enable seamless real-time interactions during outbound and inbound phone calls.
 The system leverages WebSockets for media streaming and integrates Eleven Labs' advanced conversational AI capabilities for human-like interactions.